pexip/pexkit-sdk/iOS/README.md

 Currently supported resolutions are wqcif, p216, wcif, p448, p576 and hd - see the `Resolution` enum for more information.

-Be mindful of the device you are targetting when setting the resolution as older devices e.g. iPhone 5 will struggle with the higher resolutions.
+Be mindful of the device you are targeting when setting the resolution as older devices e.g. iPhone 5 will struggle with the higher resolutions.